IQSS/dataverse/doc/sphinx-guides/source/api/auth.rst

 API Tokens and Authentication
 =============================

-An API token is similar to a password and allows you to authenticate to Dataverse software APIs to perform actions as you.
-Many Dataverse software APIs require the use of an API token.
+An API token is similar to a password and allows you to authenticate to Dataverse Platform APIs to perform actions as you.
+Many Dataverse Platform APIs require the use of an API token.

 .. contents:: |toctitle|
     :local: